Danielovich/markdownposts/a-german-dog-puzzle-and-recursion.md

 The heavy yellow light has returned.
 The Half-moon and half-streetlamp.
 My feel is half-knowing and half-powerless.
 The humble honesty of my poor self, the echo in the clatter of my keyboard, while Ferry Corsten's upbeat rhythms weave into my ears, carrying me into some mellow trance of presence and, ultimately, exhaustion.
 Another night like this.

 I've always found recursion to be equal parts amusing and frustrating.
 When I first encountered it in 2001, it was in connection with a tree structure I was tasked with printing on a screen - something hierarchical.
 Perhaps it was something as labyrinthine and finite as an organizational diagram for a government office.
-Fucking thing wouldn't stop printing shit on the screen.

-I swear here because I am actually tired.
-But I am alright.
-Tired though.

 I remember it vividly.
 I spent hours agonizing over why my brain couldn't grasp why a simpler iterative loop wouldn't suffice.
 I couldn't solve it.
 I hadn't even heard of recursion before, and while it's technically possible to traverse a tree structure without a self-calling function, my mind couldn't comprehend how.

 I couldn't even be partly in invention of the idea that a function could call itself to arrive at a final result.
 I am, what do you mean by calling yourself ?
-Are you fucking with me ?
+Are you kidding me ?
 But after all, I didn't come from a computer science background - as a kid I programmed some C64, but I was also out a lot, looking for skateboarding spots.

 Being sunk into the leather chair, Lis Wessberg playing softly in the speakers, a glass of dark rum before me, I now open the dense references with joy, almost bliss, eager to sink myself into these topics.
 Not like the old days, when speed was necessary to survive a job, but now, it's for the sheer pleasure of understanding - slowly.